lform/lwind/readme.md

 - `npm run watch` - Builds the development stylesheet and watches for changes
 - `npm run prod` - Builds the minified production stylesheet at `dist/app.min.css`

+## Kitchen Sink Demo

+A static kitchen sink demo is included for validating the current component and vendor styling in a browser.

+- `npm run demo` - Builds `dist/app.css` and copies the demo page to `dist/kitchen-sink.html`

+The demo exercises the current button, container, flex grid, rich text, WordPress pagination, and Statamic pagination styles.

 ## Tailwind Config

 ### Tailwind Plugins